 You can use this link to find a Medicare-approved supplier who is local to you – Medicare.gov

 Medicare Advantage plans are run by private companies contracted by Medicare to provide all the Medicare services, and coverage, that Original Medicare Parts A and B gives.

-In 2020 Advantage plans will be allowed to add some new benefits to their policies for individuals with chronic illnesses, so that they can tailor the policies to their clients.
+As of 2020, Medicare Advantage plans were allowed to add some new benefits to their policies for individuals with chronic illnesses, so that they can tailor the policies to their clients.

 One such possible new benefit could be air conditioners for asthma sufferers and people with other respiratory illnesses.

 As far as how to get coverage, where to get equipment, and the procedures if you have an Advantage plan, these will depend on who your provider is, and you should consult them on how exactly to proceed.

 List Durable Medical Equipment typically covered by Medicare

 If you don’t find the equipment you are looking for in my list of Medicare covered DME below, you can use this link to Medicare.gov

 Pressure reducing beds, mattresses, and mattress overlays used to prevent bed sores

 Bed Side Rails